-Blackout curtains are a great way to keep a room dark, which can help you if you have problems getting to sleep.
+Blackout curtains are a great way to keep a room incredibly dark, even during the day.
 They also help to keep a room cool by blocking out sunlight during the peak hours of the day.
 The Pottery Barn Classic Belgian Flax Linen Blackout Curtains are one option that we tested.
 Read on to see how it worked in the brightest and most used room in our house, our living room.

 Effectiveness: Dark and cool

 The Pottery Barn Classic Belgian Flax Linen Blackout Curtain does a great job keeping out light.
 The curtain didn’t seem particularly heavy, and the polyester lining does a great job keeping the room dark.
 Minimal light does come in from the sides and curtain rod, but the curtain manages to keep a majority of the light out.
 The curtains made the room noticeably darker, especially in the early morning.
 If we kept the blackout curtains closed, then we had to keep lamps on all day.
-We think blackout curtains are a great addition in bedrooms, where quality sleep is important.
+We think blackout curtains are a great addition to bedrooms, especially.

 When we kept the curtains closed, we were able to keep our room at least five degrees cooler during the sunniest part of the day without needing to cool the room.
 This room cooling effect was one of our favorite benefits of these curtains.
 If you live in a very sunny climate, this can amount to significant savings over the life of the curtains.
 Also, in the winter, if you have drafty windows, the curtains can reduce the cool drafts from seeping into the room.